Flute and clarinet choir

 What level is the course and do I need any particular skills?

-Students should have completed at least the level 2 flute or clarinet course at City Lit, or be around ABRSM Grade 3-4 standard or higher.
+You need to be playing at ABRSM Grade 4 standard or higher.
 More experienced players are encouraged and will also benefit from this short course.

 How will I be taught, and will there be any work outside the class?